renbran/FINAL-ODOO-APPS/account_payment_approval/BULK_APPROVAL_README.md

 1. Navigate to Accounting > Payments
 2. Filter to show "Rejected" or "Cancelled" payments
 3. Select multiple payments to reset
-4. Click "Bulk Set to Draft" button
+4. Click "Action" menu > "Bulk Set to Draft"
 5. Confirm the action
 6. Payments will be reset to "Draft" state

+### Bulk Submit for Approval
+1. Navigate to Accounting > Payments
+2. Filter to show "Draft" payments
+3. Select multiple payments to submit
+4. Click "Action" menu > "Bulk Submit for Approval"
+5. Confirm the action
+6. Payments exceeding approval threshold will be moved to "Waiting for Approval"
+7. Payments below threshold will be skipped with notification

 ## Technical Implementation